gjcarneiro/yacron/README.rst

 * "Crontab" is in YAML format
 * Builtin sending of Sentry and Mail outputs when cron jobs fail
-* Flexible configation: you decide how to determine of a cron job failed or not
+* Flexible configuration: you decide how to determine if a cron job fails or not
 * Designed for running in Docker, Kubernetes, or 12 factor environments:

   * Runs in the foreground